 Now real estate agents can use myPlanit to remember their past, be smarter in the present, and plan their futures.
 Every time an agent visits a listing, their trip is recorded in the myPlanit app, which remembers what the address was for the pictures an agent took, whom the agent met, what notes were taken about the listing, and even the MLS data on pricing, square feet, etc. In the present, myPlanit can inform agents about all their notes for the client they are about to meet and what properties they have already visited together.
 Even better, an agent can instantly pull up every home he or she has sold nearby to the property they are currently visiting.
 For the future, myPlanit hopes to help agents plan meetings, suggest the right client for any given listing, and improve communication between agents and clients by enabling the sharing of actionable data.

-Never in a million years did a young Adrienne Meisels predict she would eventually start a tech company building out commercial real estate applications.
+Never in a million years did a young Adrienne Meisels predict she would eventually start a tech company building out applications for real estate agents and brokers.
 Until now, Meisels never even worked in real estate whatsoever.
 What Meisels always knew, however, was that she loved technology and was undeniably persistent, two key qualities for any successful entrepreneur.